miservers/miservers/Labs/Lab3/README-Lab3.md

 ## Lab 3
+0. Makefile must link(ld) kerenl code at 0xC0000000(3GB).
-1. bootSector jump to Setup.S at 0x10000(far jump).
+1. bootSector jump to setup.S (Kernel Entry) at 0x10000(far jump).
-5. Setup intialise IDT-Interrupt Descriptor Table at 0. then intialise GDT.
+2. Setup intialize:
+   2.1.
+IDT- Interrupt directory table at addr 0. idt size:

+   2.2.
+GDT- Global diretory table at 0x. gdt size: 40 B(five 64bits-entries).
+        GDTR register pointe on GDT.
+        GDT is used for SEGMENTATION.

+   2.3. a Directory Table-DT0(4KB) , and a Page Table-PT0(4KB). they are used,  for PAGING, to translate
+        kernel linear addresses to physical ones.
+        CR3 will pointe on DT.

-5. It activate Protected mode.
+3. Then we activate Protected Mode.
-6. then it passes control to Kernel Main.
+6. then we passes control to Kernel Main(C program).

 NOTE: Kernel Image must mounted on drive 0, Qemu option -hda.
 Because it is hard-coded in bootsect.S.